Praxis Tech Review

 Recommendation

-If you run an iGaming operation on SoftSwiss, EveryMatrix, Playtech, Delasport, Softgamings, BetConstruct, Groove, Altenar, BOSS., Dot.iGaming, or NuxGame, this should be on your shortlist.
+If you run an iGaming operation on SoftSwiss, EveryMatrix, Playtech, Delasport, Softgamings, BetConstruct, Groove, Altenar, BOSS., Dot.iGaming or NuxGame, this should be on your shortlist.
 The pre-built platform integration alone saves weeks of work and is worth the sales conversation to get pricing.
-If you run multi-region iGaming and need CIS/MENA/LATAM/SEA coverage with regulated-market compliance, Praxis is well positioned — the December 2025 Peru/Philippines/Brazil expansion is targeted at exactly this use case.
+If you run multi-region iGaming and need CIS/MENA/LATAM/SEA coverage with regulated-market compliance, Praxis is well positioned, and the December 2025 Peru/Philippines/Brazil expansion is targeted at that use case.
 If you are a Forex broker or trading platform with high-risk multi-PSP acquiring needs, the Forex CRM integrations (B2Core, Skale, FYNXT) make this a natural fit.
-Skip it if you want plug-and-play pricing (use Solidgate or NOWPayments), if you need direct acquiring without orchestration (use Nuvei or Solidgate), or if crypto is your primary deposit method (use CoinsPaid or NOWPayments directly).
+Skip it if you want plug-and-play pricing (use BridgerPay or NOWPayments), if you need direct acquiring without orchestration (use Nuvei), or if crypto is your primary deposit method (use CoinsPaid or NOWPayments directly).
 Updated April 2026.

 Pros

 - Stake partnership announced November 2025 plus Codere Online, BOSS.
-Gaming, and Delasport as named clients.
+Gaming and Delasport as named clients.
 This is the strongest public iGaming reference roster in the orchestrator category.
-Stake specifically picked Praxis for global multi-market expansion with localized payment flows, which is an external validation that the routing infrastructure scales for one of the highest-volume iGaming brands worldwide.
+Stake specifically picked Praxis for global multi-market expansion with localized payment flows, an external validation that the routing infrastructure scales for one of the highest-volume iGaming brands worldwide.

 - Bootstrapped since 2014.
-No VC, no PE buyout, no IPO pressure.
-Founders still control direction.
-Strategic continuity matters when you're committing to a multi-year payments stack — a PE-backed orchestrator can change pricing or product priorities after an exit, while a bootstrapped one answers to operating cash flow rather than to fund timelines.
+No VC, no PE buyout, no IPO pressure, with founders still controlling direction.
+Strategic continuity matters when you're committing to a multi-year payments stack, since a PE-backed orchestrator can change pricing or product priorities after an exit while a bootstrapped one answers to operating cash flow rather than fund timelines.
 The trade-off is slower growth, but for stability it's a plus.

-- Praxis Safe risk layer is powered by Visa CyberSource — the same fraud engine Visa sells directly to enterprise merchants, rather than a homegrown ML stack with unknown training data.
-Combined with the Decline Recovery Suite (3DS Cascading, BDCC retry with open banking, retry on insufficient funds, merchant-initiated transactions), operator case studies report 14-23% approval-rate uplift, in line with what mature orchestrators advertise.
+- Praxis Safe risk layer is powered by Visa CyberSource, the same fraud engine Visa sells directly to enterprise merchants, rather than a homegrown ML stack with unknown training data.
+Combined with the Decline Recovery Suite (3DS Cascading, BDCC retry with open banking, PIX Cascading for Brazil, retry on insufficient funds, merchant-initiated transactions) and the July 2025 AI Smart Routing layer, operator case studies report 14-23% approval-rate uplift, in line with what mature orchestrators advertise.

 - Strong regulatory posture: PCI DSS Level 1 Service Provider, ISO/IEC 27001:2022 certification, Visa Verified Service Provider Registry, GDPR compliant.
-December 2025 regulatory and operational expansion in Peru, the Philippines, and Brazil targets regulated-market operators specifically.
-This is broader regulatory legwork than most orchestrators publicly commit to.
+December 2025 regulatory and operational expansion in Peru (formal MINCETUR registration), the Philippines and Brazil targets regulated-market operators specifically, broader regulatory legwork than most orchestrators publicly commit to.

 Cons

 - No published pricing.
 There is no rate card on the website and no self-serve signup.
 Pricing is custom-negotiated through a sales call, which means you can't benchmark Praxis against alternatives before committing time to evaluation.
-IXOPAY discloses routing-fee ranges; Solidgate publishes acquiring rates; NOWPayments shows pricing on the homepage.
-Praxis sits in the opaque-pricing camp with Adyen and Worldpay, but without the scale that justifies opacity.
+IXOPAY discloses routing-fee ranges, Corefy publishes its 0.2-0.7% routing rates, and NOWPayments shows pricing on the homepage.
+Praxis sits in the opaque-pricing camp with Adyen and Worldpay but without the scale that justifies opacity.

 - No public GitHub organization, no published SDKs, no npm packages.
 Integration is documentation-driven through docs.praxis.tech rather than SDK-driven.
 For engineering teams that expect to grab an official Node/Python/PHP SDK and ship, this is friction.
 The eleven pre-built platform connectors offset this for operators on those platforms, but custom-platform operators have to build their own integration layer from REST documentation.

 - No native crypto processing.
-Crypto is supported only through connected PSPs (Match2Pay integration since 2021, Choise.com ecosystem partnership).
-If 70%+ of your deposits are in crypto, you want a native crypto gateway (CoinsPaid, NOWPayments, Triple-A) running directly, not behind another orchestration layer that adds fees and doesn't handle crypto-specific compliance flow at the orchestration tier.
+Crypto is supported only through connected PSPs (the Match2Pay integration since 2021, the Choise.com ecosystem partnership).
+If 70%+ of your deposits are in crypto, you want a native crypto gateway (CoinsPaid, NOWPayments, CoinGate) running directly, not behind another orchestration layer that adds fees and doesn't handle crypto-specific compliance flow at the orchestration tier.

 - Doesn't process payments directly.
-Praxis is the routing and cashier layer — you still need contracts with actual acquirers (Nuvei, AstroPay, dLocal, EBANX, etc.) for every market you want to cover.
-If you want one provider that bundles orchestration and acquiring, Nuvei or Solidgate gives you both in one platform with one contract and one rate card.
+Praxis is the routing and cashier layer, so you still need contracts with actual acquirers (Nuvei, AstroPay, EBANX, etc.) for every market you want to cover.
+If you want one provider that bundles orchestration and acquiring, Nuvei gives you both in one platform with one contract.

 Ready to evaluate Praxis Tech for your business?